 Benefits of Upgrading

-The upgrade process from 7 to 8 carries across all of your content - page data, all of your users, admin permissions, section categories etc. The things that will need re-creating are the front end theme and display programming for complex pages.
+The upgrade process from 7 to 8 carries across all of your content - page data, all of your users, admin permissions, section categories etc. The things that will need re-creating are the display programming for complex pages and the front end theme (how the site looks).

-This means that upgrading is an ideal opportunity to update your site design and modernise the navigation, look and feel of the homepage layout etc. Given how fast internet fashions change, there is a good chance that your site is due a design update anyway - internet years are like dog years!
+This means that upgrading is an ideal opportunity to update your site design and modernise the navigation, look and feel of the homepage layout etc. Given how fast internet fashions change, there is a good chance that your site is due a design update anyway, as we wrote about in our article - internet years are like dog years!

 Most of the work involved is in the preparation, the amount of work required will depend to some extent on the complexity of the site being migrated.
 This is a quick run-down of the migration process.